la-serene/English-German-Translation-System/README.md

 - [References](#references)

 # Installation
+After cloning the repository, install the required packages by running the following command in the terminal.
 ```
 pip install -r requirements.txt
 ```

 # Usage
 After replacing the `____` with the source English sentence and running the command, the translation should be printed in console.
 ```
 python predict.py ____
 ```

 Here is a description on the command-line arguments:
 ```
---embedding_size: Size of the embedding layer.
-Default: 128.
---hidden_units: Number of hidden units in the model.
-Default: 128.
+--model_name: Name of the saved model.
+Default: "v9".
---weight_path: Path to the weights file for the custom model.
-Default: "./weights/model_v8.weights.h5".
 ```

 Currently, there is no additional configurable command-line arguments.
 In the future, an optional argument for `temperature` might be available.

 # Data

-The dataset is taken from Kaggle
+The dataset is taken from Kaggle Dataset [English To German](https://www.kaggle.com/datasets/kaushal2896/english-to-german), consisting of around 277,891
-Dataset [English To German](https://www.kaggle.com/datasets/kaushal2896/english-to-german), consisting of around 277,891 English-German pair of sentences and randomly split into 3 sets: training, evaluation and testing with ratio 0.8, 0.1, 0,1 respectively.
+English-German pair of sentences and randomly split into 3 sets: training, evaluation and testing with 0.8, 0.1, 0,1 ratio respectively.

 # Training
 This project is now available for training on any English-German dataset.
 It's also noteworthy that the custom dataset should follow the same pattern as in dataset folder.